davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 to not be preserved in another, then the definition of "significant" needs to be expanded so that every format represents the identical information.

-### Ontologies and Semantics
+### 1.1 Ontologies and Semantics

 Ontologies are concerned with semantics - the meaning of and relationships among resources.
 Datatypes define logical (information) and lexical (data) values and the lexical-to-(logical)-value (L2V) mapping between them, but today's ontologies support only primitive datatypes such as strings and numbers.
-An abstract syntax defines the L2V mapping for all logical values including data structures, messages and documents, and in an information-centric ontology every digital resource can be modeled by a datatype with an L2V mapping.
+An abstract syntax defines the L2V mapping for all logical values including data structures, messages and documents, and in an information-centric ontology every digital resource could be modeled as a datatype with an L2V mapping.

 Data modeling has a history beginning long before the advent of ontologies, with semantics defined by conceptual and logical data models illustrated using entity relationship diagrams, and physical data models for specific storage formats.
+But the ontology terminology of datatypes performing L2V mapping is a particularly precise way of explaining the logical/lexical relationship.

 ![ERD](../../Images/erd-template.png)

-As described by ASN.1, abstract syntaxes define the semantics of logical values, whether originating with logical data models or ontological relationships, with the translation from logical information to physical/lexical data defined in separate mapping/encoding/serialization specifications.
-JADN supports the semantics of foreign key links to types with a primary key field: "contain" and "reference" are the only kinds of relationship between logical values.
+As described by ASN.1, abstract syntaxes define the semantics of logical values, with the translation from logical to physical/lexical defined in encoding specifications separate from the logical type definitions.
+References from instances of one type to another are included in that semantics, and an information model graph has only two kinds of edge: *contain* and *reference*.

-### Common Platform Enumeration
+### 1.2 Common Platform Enumeration

 Before getting to OSCAL, the Common Platform Enumeration ([CPE](https://nvlpubs.nist.gov/nistpubs/Legacy/IR/nistir7695.pdf))